stolostron/rhacm-docs/README.md

 # GitHub pages content

-Repo for the Playbook.
+You need to familiarize yourself with Jekyll, Ruby, gem files, static sites, etc...

-## Installing Jekyll
+## Installing Jekyll and using for the first time

 Windows: https://jekyllrb.com/docs/installation/windows/

 Mac: https://jekyllrb.com/docs/installation/macos/

-Once installed:
+1. Check install of all things by running -v behind it.
+Example: `ruby -v` `jekyll -v`
+2. Create and `cd` into your directory where you want the files: `cd documents`.
+3. Run `jekyll new <how-to-docs>`, where `how-to-docs` is what you want to name your project.
+4. Go into the project folder that you created: `cd how-to-docs`
+5. Open with your editor.
+Do a search to find the command for your editor and configure.
+I have configured VS Code with `code` to simple open on command.
+6. Initialize git: `git init`.
+7. Check in the files you need from install and commit with a message.
+Pause here.
+You now want to preview what you have thus far in a local host.
+8. Preview by running the command: `bundle exec jekyll serve` and going to the local host in the browser: Example using the server address that I was given: http://localhost:4000/about/.

+## Updating and building content

-1. Open/fetch the gh-pages branch so that all files are on your local machine.
+8. Open/fetch the gh-pages branch so that all files are on your local machine.
-2. Go to the directory of the git content and then run the following commands:
+9. Go to the directory of the git content and then run the following commands:

     1. Run: `bundle`
     2. Run: